ILR VISA UK

 6. English Language Requirement

-To demonstrate proficiency in English, provide one of the following:
+To show your proficiency in English, provide one of the following:

-• English Language Test Certificate (approved by UKVI, e.g. IELTS for UKVI)
+• An English Language Test Certificate (like IELTS for UKVI)

-• UK-recognised Degree Certificate taught or researched in English (with a UK NARIC statement if required)
+• A UK-recognised Degree Certificate taught or researched in English (with a UK NARIC statement if needed)

 This is mandatory unless exempt due to age or medical conditions.